Practice Creates Proficiency

 Successful musicians don’t simply read and play music, they make it their own, putting a creative spin on each piece as a reflection of their own personality.
 The best students don’t stop playing once their band classes end for the summer, they make “Music For Life” throughout the calendar year!

 Many parents and students are well aware of the concept of the “summer slide” where academic skills developed over the school year backslide a bit over summer vacation.
 This phenomenon occurs with all depreciating skill sets.
-Many student athletes now practice year round to maintain and improve their skill and technique.
+Many student athletes now practice year-round to maintain and improve their skill and technique.
 This same idea holds true to musical skills as well.

 Playing music requires fine motor skills that are developed through repetition.
 Trombone slides, fingerings, and holding a mallet properly are examples of processes that require strong muscle memory.